-- (1) Open transactions do not have an explicit contractual maturity date and are terminable on demand by the Company or the counterparty. - (2) Repurchase agreements and securities lending transactions are reported within Collateralized financing agreements on the Consolidated Statement of Financial Condition as Securities sold under agreements to repurchase and Securities loaned, respectively.
-Amounts reported for securities lending transactions also include transactions where the Company lends securities and receives securities that can be sold or pledged as collateral.
-The Company recognizes the securities received at fair value and a liability for the same amount, representing the obligation to return those securities.
+- Open transactions do not have an explicit contractual maturity date and are terminable on demand by the Company or the counterparty. - (2) Repurchase agreements and securities lending transactions are reported within Collateralized financing agreements on the Consolidated Statement of Financial Condition under Securities sold under agreements to repurchase and Securities loaned, respectively.